FrandSX/sxtools-blender/README.md

 ### Apply Color
 Fills selected objects or components (faces, edges, verts supported).
+* Overwrite Alpha option can be unchecked to respect current alpha mask and only replace existing color values
+* Optional color or monochrome noise can be added

 ### Gradient Tool
 Fills selected objects or components with the selected gradient.
 The global bbox option stretches the gradient over multiple objects.

 Modes:
 * X-Axis / Y-Axis / Z-Axis - maps the gradient across the bounding volume in the selected world axis
+* Directional - works like a directional light that maps the surface brightness to the gradient
 * Luminance - remaps the brightness values of the existing layer to the tones of the gradient
 * Curvature - drives the gradient tones using the convex/concave characteristics of the surface
 * Normalized Curvature - provides a better use of the full range of the gradient.
 The normalization is done over the _entire_ selection.
 * Ambient Occlusion - maps the gradient acccording to how much light they receive.
 When this mode is selected, additional settings are displayed: Ray Count, for adjusting the quality of the result, and Global/Local blend, for allowing other objects to shadow each other.
+* Thickness - maps the gradient according to mesh thickness.
+The quality of the calculation can be improved by increasing the ray count.

 ### Master Palettes
 Clicking Apply will replace colors in layers 1-5 with the colors of the palette while retaining alpha channels.